XiangGuo1992/ORCL_VR_EyeTracking/README.md

 ## Video Recording

- In the asset store of Unity, search for "Unity Recorder", download and import.
+ In the asset store of Unity, search for "**Unity Recorder**", download and import.
 This is a free library for recording user game.

 ![Unity Recorder](img/Recorder.jpg)